 Ironically, due to our busy harvest and market schedule, I have come

 to the conclusion that even for many OP varieties that I could save, it

 isn't worth it.
 Since they are OP, they are offered quite inexpensively

 in the Johnny's & FEDCO catalogs, so it is hardly worth the bother to

 save my own.
 I'd rather support some other local grower who has

-specialized in seed saving and supplying those catalogs.
+specialized in seed saving and supplying those seed companies.

 In a similar way, I would also rather support the plant breeders who

 have made those hybrid crosses which benefit our farm.
 As small